keberso/aws-eks-workshop/8-cicd_codepipeline/README.md

 We are now going to fork the sample Kubernetes service so that we will be able modify the repository and trigger builds.

-Login to GitHub and fork the sample service to your own account:
+Login to GitHub using the account created above

 https://github.com/rnzsgh/eks-workshop-sample-api-service-go